-It is proposed to access the site via the existing property access off Cooerwull Road, however it is noted there are also access gates on the Fullagar Avenue side of the property, which may be utilised for construction access.
+It is proposed to access the site via the existing property access off Cooerwull Road.
 There is adequate space on site for service vehicle parking, and due to the minor occurrence of service visits, approximately 4 visits per year, there will be no impact on surrounding roadways.

-The proposed site location is setback approximately 8m from Fullagar Avenue, behind the existing fencing of the storage facility, and approximately 145m east of Cooerwull Road itself.
-The site is afforded a level of screening from the existing mature vegetation in the immediate vicinity.
-The ground based equipment shelter will not be visible to the surrounding areas, and while the monopole and headframe will be seen to the nearby and surrounding areas, its impact will be minimised by siting nearby to the railway line and other industrial uses to the south.
+The site is afforded a level of screening from vegetation on adjoining properties, and is distanced by some 55m from the nearest residential property.
+The ground based equipment will be painted a shade of green to blend with adjoining vegetation and the retention basin, and while the monopole and headframe will be seen to the nearby and surrounding areas, its impact will be minimised by siting nearby to the railway line and other industrial uses to the south.